-Sulphur production stalled at Syncrude's date, following the drop in 2016, 01 imports Mildred Lake upgrader facility in Alberta. were at 80 500 tonnes.
-Prices remained in Canada in March following an explosion and the low-\$100s/t c.fr. but were expected to fire.
-Initial estimates were for the outage to drop below this level from April in line with last several weeks, temporarily tightening the drop in export prices from key supply sulphur availability.
-Despite this, Vancouver regions. spot prices came under pressure, in line Lower prices in the Middle East and with international developments moving
+date, following the drop in 2016.
+Q1 imports were at 80,500 tonnes.
+Prices remained in the low-\$100s/t c.fr. but were expected to drop below this level from April in line with the drop in export prices from key supply regions.

-China have also trended through to the Indian spot market, down into the \$90s/t c.fr. in April.
-The recent slowdown in interest for cargoes to India came on the back of maintenance turnarounds at major consumers during the first quarter, IFFCO may return to the market from April, Sulphur consumer FACT started its planned maintenance in early April at its processed phosphates facility in Cochin, set to last 40 days.
+Lower prices in the Middle East and China have also trended through to the Indian spot market, down into the \$90s/t c.fr. in April.
+The recent slowdown in interest for cargoes to India came on the back of maintenance turnarounds at major consumers during the first quarter.
+IFFCO may return to the market from April.
+Sulphur consumer FACT started its planned maintenance in early April at its processed phosphates facility in Cochin, set to last 40 days.
 PPL was also expected to begin a month long maintenance at Paradip during April.
 The turnarounds in the region are expected to slow down interest in spot volumes.
-Meanwhile.
-Coromandel resumed its operations, also in the aftermath of a one month turnaround in March.
+Meanwhile, Coromandel resumed its operations, also in the aftermath of a one month turnaround in March.